Preventing Insider Threats in Fintech Organizations

 Unintentional threats arise from human error—employees mistakenly sharing confidential information, clicking on phishing links, or misconfiguring systems.
 According to Verizon’s 2024 Data Breach Investigations Report, 82% of breaches involved the human element.
 In fintech, even a small mistake can expose sensitive customer data or compromise payment systems.

-To point out, a customer support agent might upload a database backup to a personal cloud account to troubleshoot an issue, unaware that the cloud service lacks encryption.
+For instance, a customer support agent might upload a database backup to a personal cloud account to troubleshoot an issue, unaware that the cloud service lacks encryption.
 Or a developer might leave API keys visible in public repositories, inadvertently granting access to financial records.

 “Not all insider threats are malicious.
 Some arise from simple human error—but in fintech, even one mistake can cost millions.” — Lisa Forte, Cybersecurity Expert, Red Goat Cyber Security